-- 8. Auditors should have a general understanding of the laws and regulations that are central to an entity's ability to carry out its business. - 9.
+- 8. An auditor shall have a general understanding of the laws and regulations that are central to an entity's ability to carry out its business. - 9.
 The laws and regulations affecting companies may vary from country to country.
-The following examples (a) to (d), whilst not exhaustive, highlight some circumstances where an entity may be in breach of a law or regulation under UK law: - (a) an entity whose main activity is the development of a single property should be complying with the appropriate planning regulations (including planning permission); - (b) an entity whose main activity is waste disposal should hold the relevant licences to allow it to dispose of hazardous waste; - (c) an entity whose main activity is financial services work, such as investment business, should hold appropriate authorisation to undertake this type of activity; - (d) when undertaking an audit of a pension scheme, auditors need to ensure that they understand concepts such as the minimum funding requirement, the contributions schedule etc., since they will be required to report any breach of the scheme's rules, that is material to the regulator, to the proper authority.
+The following examples (a) to (d), whilst not exhaustive, highlight some circumstances where an entity may be in breach of a law or regulation under UK law: - (a) an entity whose main activity is the development of a single property should be complying with the appropriate planning regulations (including planning permission); - (b) an entity whose main activity is waste disposal should hold the relevant licences to allow it to dispose of hazardous waste; - (c) an entity whose main activity is financial services work, such as investment business, should hold appropriate authorisation to undertake this type of activity; - (d) when undertaking the audit of a pension scheme, an auditor shall ensure that he/she understands concepts such as the minimum funding requirement, the contributions schedule etc., since the auditor will be required to report any breach of the scheme's rules, that is material to the regulator, to the proper authority.